In this article

 Bearing in mind the fact that equity funds offer the highest returns, one must not forget that the associated risks are also relatively high too.
 In an economy which is witnessing a slump in recent months, many investors are wary of pouring in too much of their assets in just one MF.
 They can opt for the list of dynamic asset allocation fund to earn guaranteed returns.

-What is the Purpose of Dynamic Asset Allocation Funds?
+Purpose of Dynamic Asset Allocation Funds

 It is perhaps the best and most suited investment vessel in an uncertain market.
 As opposed to static allocation funds, the dynamic funding mechanism is a better option because the investments are widely spread out.